1

 3

 • Theodotus of Byzantine deny the divinity of Christ prior to the baptism because he believed the Logos dwelt and made Jesus divine by resting on him as His tabernacle.
 Paul of Samosata deny the eternal existence of the Logos by making Him a demiurge first emanated when God chose to create the world through Him.
 St Lucian is a Catholic and an Eastern Orthodox saint.
 He believed that the Logos indeed eternally pre exist prior to creation.
 He only deny Origen's novel idea that the Logos is eternally begotten.
 He affirms the Logos is eternal but only begotten for the purpose of creation.
-Jun 9, 2018 at 4:39
+Commented Jun 9, 2018 at 4:39

 • Pretty much.
 The point is regarding Christ's nature Emmanuel God with us, born of a virgin.
 Arius denied that, but by tracing his belief back to the source we find not only the reasoning for denying God with us, born of a virgin, but also the fact of the reason for so denying.